braidwords/braidwords.github.io/README.md

 ## Welcome to Braidwords.

 This blog will help you in understanding core technical concepts and theories.
-Our main goal is to keep eveything simple and straughtforward so that you understand eveything better.
+Our main goal is to keep eveything simple and straightforward so that you understand eveything better.